 Myrmecocystus mexicanus lives in the American Southwest and Mexico8.

-Nobody tell Winnie the Pooh about these.
+Nobody should tell Winnie the Pooh about these.

 https://en.wikipedia.org/wiki/Acacia_aneura mulga tree in Australia